| |

 Courses & Programs

-EEI offerings include a variety of experiential learning courses and programs offered in collaboration with partner institutions.
-These include short courses and a condensed semester abroad program, as well as study tours associated with specific courses at partner institutions.
+EEI offerings include a variety of experiential learning courses and programs in Costa Rica/Central America in collaboration with partner institutions.
+These include short courses and a condensed semester abroad program, as well as specialized 'study tours'.
+Click on appropriate link for more information.
+NOTE: Links will not be active if there is no upcoming course in that slot.

 |